DragVideo: Interactive Drag-style Video Editing: Additional Qualitative Results

 In this section, we provide additional qualitative results that underscore the capability of DragVideo.
 The qualitative results can be referenced in Figure \ref{fig:suppResult}.
 Moreover, we offer more comparison examples between DragVideo and the frame-by-frame drag baseline; the comparisons are in Figure \ref{fig:suppBase}.

 From Figure \ref{fig:suppResult}, it becomes evident that DragVideo consistently delivers accurate editing across a wide range of scenarios.
 Our framework exhibits a remarkable capability not merely to shift pixels from one location to another, but to exploit the wealth of information in the diffusion model.
 This results in the generation of fitting and credible content in alignment with the drag instructions, a characteristic evident in almost all qualitative results.
-When comparing the application of DragDiffusion ~\cite{dragdiff} on a frame-by-frame basis with DragVideo in Figure \ref{fig:suppBase}, the latter displays superior spatial-temporal consistency throughout the video.
-The baseline approach often results in varied characteristics in each frame, while DragVideo maintains high levels of consistency.
+When comparing video extension of DragDiffusion ~\cite{dragdiff} with DragVideo in Figure \ref{fig:suppBase}, the latter displays superior spatial-temporal consistency throughout the video.
+The DragDiffusion extension approach often results in varied characteristics in each frame, while DragVideo maintains high levels of consistency.

 To further showcase DragVideo's efficacy and to provide a broader comparison with the baseline, we have compiled a video juxtaposing all DragVideo and baseline outcomes.
 Please refer to the $supp\_videos.mp4$ file in the supplementary materials folder.